m-dml/warm-rain-emulator/README.md

-Code for training SuperdropNet in PyTorch.
+Code for training SuperdropNet in PyTorch Lightning.

 ## Training Data
 Data can be found at: https://zenodo.org/records/10054101